Viewpoints

 Commentary

-In a recent interview with The Epoch Times, Eric Trump called for a bold revival of American manufacturing, urging a cultural shift to value manufacturing careers over traditional college degrees.
-He highlighted the lucrative potential of these jobs, some offering hundreds of thousands of dollars a year.
-He also criticized past policies that led to offshoring of factory jobs, devastating Rust Belt communities.
+In a recent interview with The Epoch Times, Eric Trump, son of President Donald Trump and executive vice president of the Trump Organization, called for a bold revival of U.S. manufacturing, urging a cultural shift toward valuing manufacturing careers over traditional college degrees.
+He highlighted the lucrative potential of these jobs, some offering hundreds of thousands of dollars per year.
+He also criticized past policies that led to the offshoring of factory jobs, devastating Rust Belt communities.

 Bart Marcois